AHaliq/socketserver/README.md

 2. If exit flag is true, cleanup and exit
 3. Otherwise check tcp connections for any messages
 4. Repeat step 1

+The framing protocol used in both Unix domain sockets and tcp sockets are the same and they both collate all data into a single `Bytes` object.
+Thus data communication is limited to max `Bytes` length.

+In the layer beneath the framing protocol, for Unix domain sockets is another protocol first specifying command type via an integer in the first byte, and depending on the byte a different protocol for the remaining of the data.

+For tcp sockets the first byte specifies the type of message.
+Type 0 are `ACK` messages.
+Type 1 are `string` messages.
+Thus it is extensible to interpret other types of data in the future.